-Pink Salmon are unique in that they only show up every other year.
+Pink Salmon are unique in that they only spawn every other year.
 In Washington and BC, they spawn on years that end in an odd number.
 On even years, they head up to Alaska instead.
-You really need to time your trip to catch these little guys – or head to the Great Lakes, where you can find them year in, year out.
+You really need to time your trip to catch these little guys at their peak – or head to the Great Lakes, where you can find them year in, year out.

 Pink Salmon Identification